How to Frame a Watercolor Painting — Archival Framing, Museum Glass & Acid-Free Matting (2026)

 Frequently Asked Questions

-Does a watercolor painting need glass?
 Yes, always.
-Watercolor on paper has no protective layer — no varnish, no coating.
-Glass is the only barrier between the painted surface and dust, moisture, insects, and physical contact.
-It also carries UV-filtering properties that slow pigment fading.
-A watercolor without glass is not protected.
+Watercolor on paper has no varnish or protective layer of any kind.
+Glass is the only barrier between the pigment and dust, moisture, UV, and physical contact.
+There is no archival framing approach that safely omits glazing.

-Can I dry mount a watercolor painting?
-No. Dry mounting bonds the paper permanently and completely flat, which prevents the natural expansion and contraction watercolor paper needs as humidity changes.
-The result is buckling, stress damage, and eventual failure of the paper.
-It also makes the mounting irreversible, which destroys the painting's conservation value.
-Hinge mounting with archival materials is always the correct method.
+Never.
+Dry mounting bonds the paper permanently flat, preventing the natural expansion and contraction watercolor paper needs with humidity changes.
+It causes buckling, stress damage, and permanent loss of conservation value.
+Hinge mounting is the only correct method.

-What is hinge mounting?
-Hinge mounting attaches only the top edge of the painting to an archival backing board using small strips of Japanese tissue paper and wheat starch paste or conservation tape.
-The rest of the paper hangs free, able to move with changes in humidity.
-The hinges can be removed by a conservator without touching the painted surface.
-It is the museum-standard method for works on paper.
+Japanese tissue strips attached with wheat starch paste fix only the top edge of the painting to an archival backing board.
+The rest of the paper hangs free, moving naturally with humidity.
+Fully reversible by a conservator without touching the painted surface.

-What mat colour should I use?
-White or off-white for most watercolors.
-The warm white of cotton watercolor paper is complemented by a clean neutral mat.
-Coloured mats require careful justification and are easy to get wrong — when in doubt, stay neutral.
+White or off-white for nearly all watercolors.
+The warm white of cotton watercolor paper is naturally complemented by a neutral mat.
+Coloured mats require careful justification.
+When in doubt, they are usually wrong.

 Joy Mukherjee — Watercolor Artist, Kolkata